-The central research question that guides the fourth phase of our research program (CAPIV) is:
+The central research question that guides the fifth phase of our research program (CAPV) is:

-- Use long-term observations and datasets to articulate and answer new questions requiring a long-term perspective
+- Use ecological and social data to answer new questions requiring long-term perspectives;

-- Employ existing urban ecological theory while articulating new theory;
+- advance urban ecological theory while contributing new theory derived from transdisciplinary research;

-- Build transdisciplinary partnerships to foster resilience and enhance sustainability in urban ecosystems while educating urban dwellers of all ages and experiences.
+- build and use transdisciplinary partnerships to foster resilience and enhance sustainability in urban ecosystems while contributing to the education and well-being of urban dwellers of all types, ages, and experiences; and,

 Follow CAP LTER researchers as they take you through their solutions-oriented, long-term projects throughout Central Arizona.
 Learn about topics such as urban heat and design, wetlands, stormwater, scenarios and more.